peterhens/artisan-static/source/_posts/12-cheap-motherboards-for-gaming-in-2021-buyers-guide.md

 CPU socket: Intel 10th Gen | Socket: LGA 1200 | Size : ATX | Memory support: 4x DIMM, up to 128GB, DDR4-4800 (OC) | Expansion slots: 3x PCIe 3.0 (x16/x0/x4 or x8/x8/x4), 2x PCIe 3.0 x1 | Video ports: 1x DisplayPort, 1x HDMI | Rear USB: 5x USB 3.2, 2x USB 2.0 | Storage: 2x M.2, 6x SATA 6Gbps | Network : 1x 2.5Gb LAN, Intel Wi-Fi 6 wireless

 The sparse back panel and missing OLED displays will tell you we're back into normal motherboard territory again.
 The rarified air of the ultra-enthusiast ROG board up top might make one giddy, but the Z490 Gaming Carbon will bring us back down to earth without a bump.

 Sure, you're never going to get the same level of luxury feature list as you'll find with either the Maximus XII or MSI's own Godlike boards, but when it comes to the nuts and bolts of pure performance, it's right up there.

 ![](https://images-na.ssl-images-amazon.com/images/I/91cFeKrG25L._AC_SL1500_.jpg)

 Where it matters, in the gaming performance stakes, there's practically nothing between any of the Z490 boards we've tested, and it's only ever a little behind when it comes to the actual CPU performance in productivity apps.

 However, when it comes to overclocking, the MPG Z490 Gaming Carbon WiFi inevitably can't compare to the big boys, with our 10900K running at its peak.
+This is one of the cheap motherboards for gaming In 2021.

 The power componentry and cooling aren't enough to stop the thirsty CPU from throttling when it's pushed to its 5.3GHz all-core maximum.
 But, while that might mean it's not the board you'd choose for an overclocked i9 machine, that's a tiny niche of gamers, and for either i5 or i7 CPUs, the MSI Gaming Carbon is still a quality home for your Comet Lake CPU.